BilalCheema-tech/nCinoAutomationTest/readme.md

 	5. Location of drivers --> external/webdrivers
 	6. Dependencies: pom.xml

-*Note: I could not verify chromedriver and firefoxdriver for MAC*
+*Note: I have verified chromedriver and firefoxdriver for MAC* *Note: If you are using MAC OS, please comment out the relevant path of the data.properties file for uniterrupted execution*

 ## Execution Details
 	1. Unzip the Project (GitProjects)